ibexa/documentation-developer/docs/extending/extending_page.md

                                 message: Provide a valid e-mail address
     ```

+    Create the `templates/themes/standard/blocks` folder.
-    In the `blocks` directory, add a corresponding Twig template called `translate_block.html.twig`:
+    In that folder, add a Twig template called `translate_block.html.twig`:

     ``` html+twig
     <h1>{{ name|default('Hello stranger') }}!</h1>
     ```

     Next, implement the logic that is responsible for label translation.
-Begin with registering a new service in the `config/services.yaml` file:

-    ``` yaml
-    App\Event\Subscriber\TranslateBlockNameSubscriber:
-        tags:
-            - { name: event_subscriber }
-    ```

-    Then, implement an event subscriber that listens to the block definition event.
+    Begin with implementing an event subscriber that listens to the block definition event.
     For example, create an `src/Event/Subscriber/TranslateBlockNameSubscriber.php` file that contains the following code:

     ``` php
     <?php